Arjyan/JAVA/OOPS/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Meanwhile, the compiled output files will be generated in the `bin` folder by default in VS code

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> The src file contains call the Inheritance files You can refer to that

 ## Dependency Management